Prerequisites

 }

 Our webhook implementation follows the Standard Webhooks specification.
-For webhook type definitions, refer to our API Reference.
+For webhook type definitions, refer to our Webhook Event Guide.

 You can refer to this project with demo implementation on GitHub using Next.js and TypeScript.